ardock/cwac-rba/README.markdown

 templates that add `appcompat` and other stuff to your project when you try creating an activity through one of the ADT wizards.

+**NOTE**: Some of the extra `appcompat` stuff comes from the new-project wizard, not the new-activity wizard.
+That will be addressd in a future update to this project.

 Usage
 -----
 Step #1: Find your Android SDK installation.